gyorilab/emmaa/doc/architecture/dashboard/model_queries.rst

 If the query is badly formatted or missing information, an error will be shown stating the type of error.

-The query will be received by the *query service* (NAME) and return a response which shows if the query was applicable to the model or not.
+The query will be received by the query service and return a response which shows if the query was applicable to the model or not.
 The typical response time can be up to a minute, so please be patient when posting queries.
 There is an initial start-up time for a query to be